-Conversely, Apple Music is a relative newcomer known for its high-profile exclusive releases, large library, human-touch radio, and full integration into Apple’s popular iOS ecosystem.
-This meaty concoction helped Apple reach impressive growth in listeners, with 60 million premium subscribers vaulting it atop Spotify in the United States.
+Apple’s first foray into streaming is a relative newcomer, one known for its high-profile exclusives, robust library, curated radio, and seamless integration with iOS 14 and earlier versions of iOS.
+This meaty concoction helped Apple reach impressive growth in listeners, with 60 million premium subscribers vaulting it atop Spotify at one point in the U.S.

-Spotify first took its dominant position on the strength of its impressive 30 million-plus song catalog.
-Couple this with the fact that it adds more than 20,000 new songs each day, and it’s clear that the service offers more music than your ears would even know what to do with.
-While several holes do exist in its library, Spotify’s catalog is extremely deep, so much so that even one-time holdout Taylor Swift eventually conceded her protest, and Jay-Z threw in the towel on the exclusivity war he waged when he took control of Tidal.
-The Swedish streaming service also brings all the latest record releases, exclusive live sessions, and various new singles right to its New Releases tab each Friday, providing a great way to hear the latest from established artists and rising stars alike.
+Spotify first took its dominant position on the strength of its impressive 50 million-plus song catalog.
+Couple this with the fact that it adds more than 40,000 new songs each day, and it’s clear that the service offers more music than your ears would even know what to do with.
+The Swedish streaming service also brings all the latest releases, exclusive live sessions, and various new singles right to its New Releases tab each Friday, providing a great way to hear the latest from established artists and rising stars alike.

-Apple’s service, on the other hand, touts over 60 million songs, which is superior to Spotify’s current 50 million-plus figure (though it claims to be adding as many as 40,000 per day), and also outdoes newer contenders like Amazon Prime Music and Jay-Z’s Tidal.
+Apple’s service, on the other hand, touts more than 60 million songs, which is superior to Spotify’s current 50 million-plus figure (though it claims to be adding as many as 40,000 per day) and also outdoes newer contenders like Amazon Prime Music and Jay-Z’s Tidal.
 Moreover, Apple has taken steps to secure many more exclusives than the competition, largely because it doesn’t offer a free tier.
-The Swedish streaming giant isn’t too happy with artists signing exclusivity deals with Apple, either; Spotify reportedly has a history of altering search rankings for artists who release their music through Apple first.
+Spotify isn’t too happy with artists signing exclusivity deals with Apple, either — Spotify reportedly has a history of altering search rankings for artists who release their music through Apple first.

 There’s another area where Apple Music has the leg up on its competition: Integration of the iTunes library.
 Any music you have — whether previously purchased via the iTunes Store, ripped from a physical CD, or uploaded to iTunes Match — will appear in your Apple Music library, giving you the option to freely browse your own music alongside Apple’s standard catalog.
 Spotify offers a similar function, relegating your local music files to a separate tab, but you can’t access your local music via broad searches as you can with Apple Music.